Bayside Performance Park (Proposed)

 What is Bayside Performance Park?

-The San Diego Symphony is working with the Unified Port of San Diego (Port) for the development of a permanent, highly innovative outdoor space called Bayside Performance Park.
+The San Diego Symphony is working with the Port of San Diego (Port) toward the development of a permanent, highly innovative outdoor space called Bayside Performance Park.
 This significant park improvement project will allow the Symphony to enhance its musical presentations and the visitor experience with an architecturally remarkable and acoustically superior stage, allow the park to become an important public resource as a viable site for a wider range of performances, and activate it year-round as a community gathering space and a landmark waterfront attraction.

 The proposed Soundforms stage would be the first of its kind to be built in the United States.
 The shell design is an acoustically engineered shell wrapped in a fabric that will both serve acoustic purposes and complement the design of the nearby Convention Center and surrounding downtown development.
 The shell will be a work of art itself – a new opportunity for public art.
-This stage provides a larger performance space for both the orchestra and guest artists.
+This stage provides a larger performance space for the orchestra, choruses and guest artists.

-Images courtesy of Tucker Sadler Architects
+All images courtesy of Tucker Sadler Architects

 - The proposed outdoor performance and event venue is approximately one-third, or 3.47 acres of the 10.8-acre park